 Spring Ski Season in Colorado

 Get ready for some bluebird days, Colorado—and you know we’re not talking about birdwatching.
-It’s that time of year when the long dark of winter is starting to ease up, and sunny, blue-skied days start to take precedence out on the slopes.
-Early spring often sees some of the deepest snow bases of the year thanks to continual snowfall and a heavier level of moisture.
-Combined with that bright Colorado sun and those deep blue skies, it makes for some pretty perfect days out at the resorts.
+It’s spring ski season, the time of year when the long dark of winter is starting to ease up, and sunny, blue-skied days start to take precedence out on the slopes.
+Early spring often sees some of the deepest snow bases of the year.
+Combine that with the bright Colorado sun and those deep blue skies; it makes for some pretty perfect days out at the resorts.
 Whether you’ve been dutifully skiing or snowboarding all season or you’re looking to get out there just once this year, now’s the time to do it.

-How is Spring Ski Season Different From Winter Skiing in Colorado?
+How is Spring Skiing Different From Winter Skiing in Colorado?

-January and February are generally looked at as the best (or at least most reliable) months to ski in Colorado, so by the time March and April roll around, the bulk of the tourists have gone home.
-That means less crowded slopes, shorter lines for lifts, and the folks you will meet out there (from a safe social distance, of course) tend to be locals.
-If you’re coming from out of town, this also means lodging tends to be a little cheaper in the spring, so you can book a weekend getaway with your household or your friends with a little less concern for your wallet.
+January and February are generally considered the best (or the most reliable) months to ski in Colorado.
+When March and April roll around, most tourists have gone home, meaning less crowded slopes, shorter lift lines, and more skiable terrain for you and the local folks out there.
+If you’re coming from out of town, lodging tends to be a little cheaper in the spring, so you can book a weekend getaway with your household or friends with less concern for your wallet.

-Spring season also means there are more events out at the resorts, everything from concerts to fun local traditions like pond skims and themed parties.
-Warmer weather and longer days means it’s a lot more pleasant to sit outside and sip a beer, so use spring season as an opportunity to really enjoy those gorgeous patios.
+The spring season also means there are more events out at the resorts, everything from concerts to fun local traditions like pond skims and themed parties.
+Warmer weather and longer days mean it’s much more pleasant to sit outside and sip a beer, so use the spring season to enjoy those gorgeous patios.

 Which Colorado Ski Resorts Are Still Open During the Spring?

 All Colorado ski resorts remain open during the month of March.
-Closing dates vary year to year, and are often subject to change depending on weather conditions, but most of the big guns close down the slopes sometimes in April.
+Closing dates vary year to year and are often subject to change depending on weather conditions, but most of the big guns close down the slopes sometime in April.

-In 2022, Colorado ski resort closing dates are as follows:
+In 2023, Colorado ski resort's closing dates are as follows:

 Arapahoe Basin: sometime in June